-- The highest percentage of users on the market today are teens and young adults, and the number of vapers is exploding among users as young as grades eight and up.
+- The highest percentage of vape users on the market today are teens and young adults, and that number is exploding further among users as young as grades eight and up.

-- Healthcare officials are still largely uncertain about the potential for irreversible damage to the lungs or to brain development in younger vapers.
+- Healthcare officials are still largely uncertain about the potential for irreversible damage to the lungs or to brain development in younger vape users.